CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Snooping.md

 author: NVIDIA
 weight: 355
 toc: 3
-draft: true
 ---
 DHCP snooping enables Cumulus Linux to act as a middle layer between the DHCP infrastructure and DHCP clients by scanning DHCP control packets and building an IP-MAC database.
 Cumulus Linux accepts DHCP offers from only trusted interfaces and can rate limit packets.

 {{%notice note%}}

-- DHCP option 82 processing is not supported.
+DHCP option 82 processing is not supported.
-- DHCPv6 is supported on Broadcom switches only.

 {{%/notice%}}

 ## Configure DHCP Snooping